quantiota/AI-Agent-Farm/doc/it-admin/prometheus/README.md

 Finally, this guide suggests querying node-related metrics using the Prometheus expression browser and visualizing node exporter metrics in Grafana.

 ### Integrate And Visualize Prometheus Metrics In Grafana

+This [guide](https://devopscube.com/integrate-visualize-prometheus-grafana/)  explains how to visualize Prometheus metrics in Grafana, one of the best open-source visualization tools.

+It covers the installation and configuration of Grafana on both CentOS/RedHat and Ubuntu/Debian systems, adding Prometheus as a data source, creating dashboards from Prometheus metrics, and importing shared Grafana dashboards.

+The guide includes screenshots and step-by-step instructions to help users easily follow along.